Anti-dumping and countervailing duties as well as safeguard duties, i.e. additional duties

 The interested parties can request to be heard by the Commission or they can request that an official meeting be held where they can take a stand on the claims of the opposite party.
 It is important to be heard within the given time limit, because it is the only way to ensure the supervision of one’s interests at the later stages of the processing of the matter.

 Provisional anti-dumping duty

-When there is enough proof of the injury caused by the dumping, a provisional anti-dumping duty is imposed for a period of up to nine months.
+When there is enough proof of the injury caused by the dumping, a provisional anti-dumping duty is imposed for a period of six months.
 This duty is levied so that a cash deposit or other equivalent guarantee covering the amount of the anti-dumping duty is lodged in connection with the import of the goods to the EU.
 At this stage of the investigation, a survey of each exporter is carried out.
 The definitive anti-dumping duties are established based on this survey.
 An exporter that has entered into a price undertaking can be granted a partial or total exemption from the anti-dumping duty.

 Definitive anti-dumping duty

 In connection with the imposition of a definitive anti-dumping duty, a decision is also made on the levy of the provisional duty.
 At this point, the provisional duty cannot be raised.
 The definitive anti-dumping duty is imposed for five years.
 One year after the imposition, its level can be checked, where justified.
 Around six months before the expiry, a notice of it is published in series C of the OJ.
 If, at this time, there is sufficient evidence of a likely continuation of the disturbance, the anti-dumping duty shall remain in force pending the outcome of the review.

 The provisional and the definitive anti-dumping duty are published in series L of the OJ.
 The duty enters into force on the day following that of its publication.
 A decisive moment in respect of the levy of the anti-dumping duty is the release of the goods from customs supervision to free circulation in the EU.